IrisRainbowNeko/HCP-Diffusion/doc/en/user_guides/cfg.md

   ema_unet: 0 # The hyperparameter of the unet ema model, 0 to disable.
 Usually set to 0.9995
   ema_text_encoder: 0 # Hyperparameters of the text-encoder ema model
   clip_skip: 0 # Skip the last N layers of text-encoder, the value of 0 is consistent with webui's clip_skip=1
+  clip_final_norm: True # Using the last normalization layer of CLIP
 ```

 ## Dataset configurations